Faraway Hill: In popular culture

 On February 28, 2006, Faraway Hill was featured in a clue on the television game show Jeopardy!.
-The $200 clue in the category "'S'-ential Knowledge" was "Broadcast on the Dumont Network in 1946, Faraway Hill is considered the first TV show in this daytime genre", with the answer being "a soap opera".
+The $200 clue in the category "'S'-ential Knowledge" was "Broadcast on the Dumont Network in 1946, Faraway Hill is considered the first TV show in this daytime genre", with the answer being "What is a soap opera".

 Episode status

-No footage from the series has survived (the show was done live; methods to record television, such as kinescopes, did not exist until 1947 and videotapes did not become prevalent until 1958).
-The original scripts are owned by the estate of the Lewis family.
+The series was broadcast live, and there are no known recorded episodes.